The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Expression Builder lets you create expressions (similar to formula fields in Salesforce) without needing a formula field directly on your document.
 You can read more about expressions and their syntax on the "Expressions" page.

-The icon in the bottom left of the expressions input field opens Expression Builder.
+The icon in the bottom left of the expression input field opens Expression Builder.

 First of all, you can see all available functions in the "Select function" menu.
 The first dropdown menu filters functions by categories (date, number, string, etc.), and the second dropdown menu contains functions you can use.

 After the function and fields are inserted, they appear in the text field below.
-So you can edit the expression manually or use the expression builder again.
+You can edit the expression manually or use the Expression Builder again.

 Before inserting the function or a field, verify that you've highlighted the text you want to replace in the text field below